kcarnold/cs344/content/home/syllabus.md

 -   The lab machines are configured with the software needed on the Linux install.
 The Maroon lab has GPUs with sufficient specs for most of what we need, so we will be using them (booted into Linux); Gold lab users can use Guacamole to connect to a Maroon machine.

+-   We will be using various tools for collaboration, including GitHub and Google Colab.

-## Grading
+## Policies

-Your final grade will be computed as the weighted average of your grade in each of 3 categories, representing each of the primary learning outcomes of the course:
+**Grading**: Your final grade will be computed as the weighted average of your grade in each of 3 categories, representing each of the primary learning outcomes of the course:

 -   **Technology** (50%): You demonstrated the newly learned ability to design, implement, analyze, debug, or understand something significant.

--   **Comm (**Communication or Community, depending on the week) (25%): You contributed to other students' learning. e.g., *asked or answered questions in class / on Piazza / informally, gave constructive peer feedback, contributed to a class forum)*
+-   **Comm** (Communication or Community, depending on the week) (25%): You contributed to other students' learning. e.g., *asked or answered questions in class / on Piazza / informally, gave constructive peer feedback, contributed to a class forum*
 -   **Context** (25%): You engaged with broader perspectives on AI. e.g., its history, its current or future impacts on individuals, organizations, societies, the environment, etc., or questions about how AI and Christian faith relate, etc.

 Each week (including exam week) you will turn in a reflection on your work and learning for the past week.
 In it, you will suggest a numeric grade for each of the 3 categories.
 (I reserve the right to deviate from your suggested grade.)
 Your grade for each category will be the average of each of the 14 grades in that category.

 There will be weeks for which the structured content of the course does not give you a chance to sufficiently demonstrate learning in a given area.
 In such cases, you should proactively seek a learning opportunity in that category.
 I will provide some general resources; please ask for specific advice as needed.
 You may also simply take a 0 in that category that week; one or more of the lowest grades in each category will be dropped.

+**Late work**: Late submissions will only be accepted if prior arrangements have been made or you document an extenuating circumstance.
+Likewise, an incomplete grade (I) will only be given in unusual circumstances, and only if those circumstances have been confirmed by the Student Life office.

+**Attendance** is not mandatory, but highly encouraged, both for your own learning and as one of the main ways to contribute to other students' learning.
+Come to class to ask the questions that you think everyone else already knows the answer to but in fact they nod in agreement.
+Come to class to help your fellow students figure out that thing that just clicked for you yesterday.
+Or come because you want to discuss AI!

+I expect in-person attendance where possible, remote attendance when necessary, and asynchronous attendance when really necessary (e.g., you're in Asia and it's the middle of the night).
+I also expect you to be *cognitively* present: if you're not actually going to participate, don't come.

+**Disabilities**: Calvin University is committed to providing access to all students.
+If you are as student with a documented disability, please notify a disability coordinator in the Center for Student Success (located in Spoelhof University Center 360).
+If you have an accommodation memo, please come talk to me in the first two weeks of class.

+**Academic Integrity**: Your work in this class should demonstrate *gratitude* and *respect* to those whose work enables yours.
+It should demonstrate the *integrity* necessary to produce work that your future employer can legally use.
+And it should demonstrate an active embrace of the often-necessary struggle of figuring things out yourself.
+So I expect you to credit the people who help you, be they classmates or StackOverflow strangers, and heed the license terms under which they offer their code.

+**Etiquette**: We expect you to treat students and instructors for this with respect by adopting courteous communication practices throughout the course, either on the videos, which may be recorded, or the online forums.
+No personal attacks, trolling, bad language will be tolerated.

 ## Philosophy

-Our teaching philosophy is analogous to how both classical AI (planning) and modern machine learning systems (backpropagation) work: start at the end, work backwards, and iterate.
-So rather than starting with mathematical fundamentals, we will start by doing.
+Our teaching philosophy is analogous to how both classical AI (planning) and modern machine learning systems (backpropagation) work: start with the goal, work backwards, and iteratively improve.
+So rather than starting with mathematical fundamentals, we will start by doing, then learn the fundamentals as we need to.

 The course may look quite different from other courses that you have taken.
 Trust me that this will still work---and even if it doesn't, you will still learn a lot if you put in the effort.

-Accordingly, the final deliverable in this course will be a document that states what grade you think your work in this course merits, a succinct argument for why, and a portfolio of evidence that supports your argument.
-Your argument will be based on demonstration of:
+That effort will entail:

 -   A sustained effort throughout the semester ("cramming" is ineffective for retention)

     -   Weekly learning reflections
     -   Regular completion of at-home and in-class activities

--   A semester project that demonstrates depth in implementing and analyzing an intelligent technology (see Project below)
+-   A semester project that demonstrates depth in implementing and analyzing an intelligent technology (see **Project** below)

 -   Contribution to peers' learning

-### Typical Weekly Schedule
+## Typical Weekly Schedule

--   *Preparation*: a reading and a video lecture.
-A short quiz (graded very leniently) due Monday at class time will assess this
+-   *Preparation*: a reading and a video lecture, assessed by a short quiz (graded leniently) due Monday at class time

 -   *Lab*: reproducing a book chapter and making small, guided extensions